PierreBarrat/TreeKnit.jl/docs/src/runopt.md

 mccs_found = [mcc_names[x] for x in g.labels[.!opt_confs[1]]]
 ```

-!!! info $\gamma = 2$
+!!! info "On setting $\gamma$"
-    If you run this example using $\gamma \leq 2$, `Z` will immediatly be found as a reassorted strain.
+    Here $\gamma = 2$, if you run this example using $\gamma \leq 2$, `Z` will immediatly be found as a reassorted strain.
-    It is indeed not easy to find example that combine trees with a small number of leaves (9 here), obvious reassortments, and that are not solved in one go by `opttrees` with a low value of $\gamma$.
+    It is indeed not easy to find an example of a case with trees with a small number of leaves (9 here), obvious reassortments, and that are not solved in one go by `opttrees` with a low value of $\gamma$.
     However, when dealing with trees with hundreds of leaves, finding all MCCs in one go is the exception rather than the rule.

-As expected, `X` `Y` are found as reassortants.
+As expected, `X` `Y` are found as reassortments.
   However, the two trees will still have incompatibilities when removing those two leaves.
   To make this explicit, we remove the leaves `X` and `Y` and compute naive mccs again.